 Jerry always just “got by” with many different jobs, always trying to be an intellectual and wrote and submitted at least two novels to various publishers with none ever being published, a great disappointment to him.
 His favorite job was as editor of The Bemidji Pioneer weekly newspaper and especially writing editorials.

-He came to our Mother’s 1988 funeral in Hot Springs and I don’t think I saw him again until after our father’s funeral in 2005 which he did not attend.
+He came to our Mother’s 1988 funeral in Hot Springs and I don’t think I saw him again until 2003 when I went to assist him during a stem cell transplant.